Dispersia/Dotnet-Watch-Docker-Example/README.md

  navigate to: http://localhost:5000/api/values

- make any change to a file (such as Controllers > Values, change a value), save, and refresh the browser, it will automatically rebuild.
+ make any change to a file (such as Controllers > ValuesController, change a value), save, and refresh the browser, it will automatically rebuild.

  Want to debug a line?
 Add a breakpoint, hit F5, and choose the dotnet instance that is running your app from the dropdown.